 - Dipl.
 Inf., University of Leipzig, Germany, 2005

 Robert Hoehndorf is an Associate Professor of Computer Science at King Abdullah University of Science and Technology (KAUST), where he is the Principal Investigator of the Bio-Ontology Research Group (BORG).
-He is the chair of the successful Artificial Intelligence for Genomics and Health (AI4GH) Seminar Series.

 Education and early career